Your unforgettable escape to hidden Tuscany

 Take advantage of those glorious summer evenings and the epic views across the valley with an outdoor terrace and ample relaxing seating.
 The twinkling lights across the valley will keep you mesmerised late into the evening, perfectly accompanied by a bottle of local vino.

-You’re also in for a treat every morning as the ‘bread van’ arrives with all manner of freshly baked pastries and croissants – and of course glorious foccacia for your al-fresco dining.
-If you need any other essentials, this is a great opportunity to stock up, but the main large supermarkets are in our local town, Pescia, approximately 15 minutes drive.
+The bar also stocks a few essentials but the main large supermarkets are in our local town, Pescia, approximately 15 minutes drive.
 Don’t miss the Saturday morning market where farm to market is literally a matter of hours.

 And the icing on the cake – a little ‘wild’ swimming.
 We provide Hammam towels (locally sourced in Morocco) and on booking we reveal the popular local secret swimming spot.
 It’s the perfect way to cool down at the end of a summer’s day.
 The beach is less than an hour away and we provide all the information on where to go and how to pick a spot.
 Closer to home (10 minutes drive) there are two country club swimming pools where for a small fee you can hire deckchairs and parasols and enjoy a cocktail whilst topping up your holiday tan.

 You’ll have the house, private terrace and garden to yourself

-Complimentary toiletries, tea, coffee etc, hairdryer, backpack, swimming towels, just ask!
+Complimentary toiletries, tea, coffee etc, hairdryer, swimming towels, just ask!

 Click on our sightseeing page for the best to explore from your doorstep

 Selected by Sawdays for an out of the ordinary experience